lat94/watson-instance-pusher/README.md

 In case you decide to use it as a schedule service, you just need to follow the [Using as a schedule service](#using-as-a-schedule-service) section.
 In case you decide to use it as a REST API, go to [Using as a REST API](#using-as-a-rest-api) section.

+If the set of properties seems more like a clutter than anything, you can refer to the [Reminders about properties](#reminders-about-properties) section.

 It is important to know that the service does not create a backup repository for you.
 You need to create it first and than set its name in the `repo` property (in the schedule service or the REST API).

 ## Using as a schedule service